MibhaelGray/NBA-Game-Outcomes-A-Machine-Learning-Approach-Based-on-Real-Time-Score-Differentials/GIT.md

-git add .         # Stage all changes git commit -m "Your commit message"  # Commit staged changes with a message git push origin main  # Push changes to GitHub (replace 'main' with your branch name if different) git add --all or git add -A # If you want git to delete local files from your repo that you've deleted
+git add .         # Stage all changes git commit -m "Your commit message"  # Commit staged changes with a message git push origin main  # Push changes to GitHub (replace 'main' with your branch name if different) git branch            # Checks the name of your branch git add --all or git add -A # If you want git to delete local files from your repo that you've deleted

 ```

 ## Steps to Exit Vim and Save Your Commit